iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Gradient Descend Remastered/Introduction, Projected Proximal Gradient via MM.md

 > $$\min_x \{g(x) + h(x)\}$$

-where $g(x), h(x)$ are convex but $h(x)$ is non-smooth and $g$ is smooth, meaning that it has gradient oracle and can be bounded by quadratic from above on every point for the domain of the function.
+where $g(x), h(x)$ are convex but $h(x)$ is non-smooth and $g$ is smooth.
+It's the type of smooth to upper bound the function using a simple quadratic.
 Here, we derive the proximal gradient algorithm using the most common way of deriving the projected gradient algorithm: Majorizing and Minimizing.
 We derive a non-smooth upper bound from the gradient information of the function and then solves the minimum for the upper bound function for an update of the next step of the algorithm.

 **The Upper model Function**